ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 ### Problem Description

-I wanted to see what qualities of a song lead to popularity, and how that has changed over time.
-I used weekly top 100 chart data from the US from 196? to 2018, and filtered to just the number one song each week.
-This knowledge is desireable for folks in the music industry, like producers and such.

-The data included the following fields (scripts to get READMEs):
+For this project, I wanted to see what qualities of a song lead to popularity, and how that has changed over time.
+This knowledge is useful for people in the music industry, such as pop artists and producers.
+I used data from the Billboard Hot 100 (a weekly-updated list of top songs in the US), with records from 1964 to 2018.

-1. key
-2. valence
-3. etc...

-I narrowed down which fields to use when putting together my dashboard, as visua
+The dataset included information on a number of musical qualities for each song.
+The following fields interested me the most:

+1. key: A, A#, B, etc.
+2. mode: Major or minor
+3. danceability: “how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity”
+4. energy: “a perceptual measure of intensity and activity”
+5. valence: “musical positiveness conveyed by a track”

+Full descriptions of all fields are located in the ReadMe files, which are uploaded to GCS in the data ingestion step.

 ### Ingestion to Data Lake